Richard-Weiss/node-chatgpt-api/README.md

 - `useBase64`: Adds a section to the system message to tell the AI to use base64
 - `useUserSuffixMessage`: Adds a message by the user reading `Continue the message in the current Context` which will prevent the moderation filter to trigger for user messages, but may confuse the AI
 - `plugins`: Enables the plugins in the array with the value `true`.
 See the `#resolvePlugins` method in the `BingAIClient.js` class for valid plugins
 - `persona`: Enables a Microsoft custom GPT.
-See the `#resolvePersona` method in the `BingAIClient.js` class for valid plugins
+See the `#resolvePersona` method in the `BingAIClient.js` class for valid personas

 # ChatGPT API